Ahmad Shah I

 Ahmad Shah I, born Ahmad Khan, was a ruler of the Muzaffarid dynasty, who reigned over the Gujarat Sultanate from 1411 until his death in 1442.
-He was the grandson of Sultan Muzaffar Shah who has been variously described as a Rajput sect of Tonk, Rajputana, a Tank Rajput from Thanesar in modern-day Haryana, or a Tānk Khatri from southern Punjab.
+He was the grandson of Sultan Muzaffar Shah, founder of the dynasty.

+The founder of Ahmedabad, Gujarat's most populous city which carries his name, he was also a poet, having written a collection of Persian poetry.